revaturelabs/interviewquestions/Interview Ques/JavaScript.md

 <blockquote>

 Which assigns a number to a variable and then assigns a string to the same variable.
-For example is a is the varaiable typing here,
+For example is a is the variable typing here,

 a= 6;

 a= "JavaScript";

  </blockquote>